-September is National Suicide Prevention Month, when mental health advocates, prevention organizations, survivors, allies and community members unite to promote suicide prevention awareness.
+September is National Suicide Prevention Month, when mental health advocates, prevention organizations, survivors, allies, and community members unite to promote suicide prevention awareness.
 Relias is one such ally.
 We admire the strength of our clients who work daily to help prevent suicide and are committed to supporting other organizations doing the same.

 The rate of suicide in the U.S. has risen by 30% over the past 20 years.
-As a care professional in the health and human services industry, you are most likely familiar with the common risk factors and warning signs for suicide, but there are other important factors to consider, like social determinants of health (SDoH), which play a very large role in substance use disorders (SUDs) and depression.
+As a care professional in the human services industry, you’re most likely familiar with the common risk factors and warning signs for suicide, but there are other important factors to consider, like social determinants of health (SDOH) which play a large role in substance use disorders (SUDs) and depression.

-Social Determinants of Health
+Social determinants of health

 Determinants of health include the availability of health care, individual behavioral choices, and biological and genetic factors.
 A subcategory of this was created called social determinants of health, which the World Health Organization defines as “the conditions in which people are born, grow, live, work, and age” that are “shaped by the distribution of money, power, and resources at global, national, and local levels.”

 Social determinants of health contribute to health disparities among various groups of people based on gender, race, and socioeconomic status.
 They are also an underlying factor in the development of major health concerns in the U.S. including obesity, heart disease, and depression.

 There are complexities that exist within these social determinants of health that cause a feedback loop of hardship, as shown in the diagram below.
 It is easy to see how each hardship can lead to the next, finally resulting in unhealthy coping mechanisms, such as substance use disorders.